Michigan prosecutors charge Trump allies in felonies involving voting machines, illegal ‘testing’

 The charges come as the former president is investigated for election interference in Georgia.
 Separately, Trump said in mid-July that he is a target of a federal investigation into efforts to overturn the results of the 2020 presidential election.

-DePerno, who has been named by investigators as a “prime instigator” in the case, has previously denied wrongdoing and has accused the state attorney general of “weaponizing her office.”
-DePerno could not be reached immediately for comment by phone on Tuesday.
+DePerno, whose name was incorrectly listed as “DeParno,” in court records, was named as a “prime instigator” in the case.
+He could not be reached by phone immediately for comment but has previously denied wrongdoing and has accused the state attorney general of “weaponizing her office.”

 Five vote tabulators were taken from three counties in Michigan to a hotel room, according to documents released last year by Attorney General Dana Nessel's office.
 Investigators found that the tabulators were broken into and "tests" were performed on the equipment.
 They said that DePerno was there.